unjs/nitro/docs/content/2.deploy/providers/cloudflare.md

 Nitro allows to universally access environment variables using `process.env` or `import.meta.env` or runtime config.

 ::alert
-Make sure to only access environment variables **within the event lifecycle**  and not in global contexts since cloudflare only makes them avaialble during the request lifecycle and not before.
+Make sure to only access environment variables **within the event lifecycle**  and not in global contexts since cloudflare only makes them available during the request lifecycle and not before.
 ::

 **Example:** If you have set `SECRET` and `NITRO_HELLO_THERE` environment variables you can access them with either of these: